Tunde-ssbb/Rush-hour/README.md

 ### main&#46;py

-All the code that was used to create results can be accessed and run trhough main&#46;py.
+All the code that was used to create results can be accessed and run through main&#46;py.
 The command line code to run the program is structured as follows:

 <code>python main&#46;py [board number] [algorithm name] </code>